Military of the Bruneian Sultanate: Artillery

-Naval forces
+Between the late 15th century to early 16th century during the rule of Bolkiah, according to oral tradition was when he paid forty Javanese blacksmiths to teach metal casting, when the Sultan brought over some people from the island of Java, who would be the ancestors of the Kedayans, those forty blacksmiths are attributed to have introduced cannon technology to Brunei.
+With most cannons were made of bronze or brass and the earliest ones were breechloaders.
+Michael Charney pointed out that early Malay swivel guns were breech-loaded.

+In 1600 CE, lela cannons were becoming more common in the archipelago.
+Several renowned foundries of the Malay World were Terengganu in the Malay Peninsula and Brunei and Banjarmasin in Borneo.

+Brunei was known for its foundries in the 19th century.
+Brass was the preferred metal as it was cheaper and easier to work compared to the related but harder alloy bronze, or iron.
+However, bronze is much stronger and was therefore more popular for use in making weapons.
+The process used was cire perdue using terracotta and a wax mould.
+There was later a trend toward muzzle-loading weapons during colonial era.

+In 1845, in the aftermath of the first bombardment of Brunei Town, the British captured forty eight cannons, of whch ten were Spanish made under the reign of Charles III of Spain, alluding to a Bruneian attack of Manila in the Apostate War.

+Ships

-Royal boat of Brunei, armed with swivel guns.
-Most likely depicting a Bruneian penjajap.
+Royal boat of Brunei, armed with swivel guns, depicting a Bruneian penjajap.

-The Sultan of Brunei maintained naval forces, employing both sailors and privateers especially the Sama-Bajau and would often perform slave raiding often against Non-Muslims such as pagans and Christians.
+The Sultan of Brunei maintained naval forces, employing both sailors and privateers especially the Sama-Bajau and would often perform slave raiding often against non-Muslims such as animist and Christians.

 Also according to a legend, before Muhammad Shah converted to Islam and became the Sultan of Brunei, he was a legendary pirate lord.
 Brunei continued to maintain a de-centralized navy by the 1840s.

-They would often use Penjajap, Kumpit, Kakap and Apilan and kota mara proas; which was only used in riverine warfare.
-Penjajap were the more preferred ship by Malays which were usually outfitted Lela or Lantaka on their ships as most Bornean ships was fast, able to almost encircle an armada of exactly 40 Spanish galleons in the Castilian War and also to bombard enemy settlements.
-While most early sailors and privateers were armed with traditional weapons.
-With Antonio Pigafetta, describing pre-gunpowder era Bruneian and Visayan fleets armed, alongside swords and shields:“They have many lances, bows and arrows, blowpipes, and small shields...”
+Most seafearers depending on their background would often use penjajap, kumpit, kakap, apilan and kota mara proas and bangkong; which was only used in riverine warfare.
+The penjajap were the more preferred ship by Malays and the bangkong was primarily used by Dayak Iban pirates which were usually outfitted Lela or Lantaka on their ships, as most Bornean ships was fast, able to almost encircle an armada of exactly forty Spanish galleons in the Castilian War and to bombard enemy settlements.
+Most Bruneian ships flew either a pennon or swallowtail variant of the Bruneian flag; depending on the ship.

-— Primo viaggio intorno al mondo, ed.
-Andrea da Mosto (1894), p.
-137.